False Statements and Fraudulent Debt Collection

 federal court

-calling people up and harassing them for money.
-If someone
+of calling people personally and harassing them for money.

-calls and says he is a lawyer and you owe money, check them
+If someone calls and says he is a lawyer and you owe money,

-out, and seek out your own (real) attorney.
-Do not
+check them out, and seek out your own (real)

 Humiliating Envelopes